Erkaman/erkaman.github.io/src/cuda_rle.md

 ```

 Basically, what we do is that we run a thread for every element in
 `scannedBackwardMask`.
-If the current and the previous element are not
+If the current and the previous elements are not
 equal, that means that a new run starts at that index.
 So we would now
 like to output that index, and that index is just the thread id
 `i`.
 And we output at `scannedBackwardMask[i] - 1`, because as